kameshsampath/gloo-security-tutorial/docs/setup.md

 date: 2021-08-19
 ---

+At the end of this chapter you would have,

+- [x] Installed Gloo Edge Enterprise
+- [x] Configured Gloo Edge to use our custom CA

 ## Ensure Environment

 Make sure you have the Gloo Enterprise License Key before proceeding to install.
 Export the license key to variable,